adsrmk/vitepress-latest/docs/en/guide/rest-api.md

 - Probe endpoints for vulnerabilities

 Restricting access ensures that only authenticated users or trusted services can interact with the API.
+To enable this feature, add this snippet in the `functions.php` of your theme.

 ```php